 Our Trek Leaders’ health tips

-Below are some tips our Trek Leaders wanted to share to help keep you healthy as you trek the Kokoda Track.
-They’ve done the trek numerous times, so always listen to your Trek Leader and follow his/her advice on safe water sources and water treatment.
+Below are some tips our Kokoda team wanted to share to help keep you healthy as you trek the Kokoda Track.
+They’ve done the trek numerous times, so always listen to your Trek Leader and follow their advice on safe water sources and water treatment.
 Check these out:

 - Wear in boots before arriving in PNG